charliemeyer2000/second-year/sde/notes/exam/study-guide.md

     * Filtered Queries:
         * `Select * from courses where Subject = "CS"` - Only rows of data for CS
         * `Select * from courses where Subject = "CS" AND Number = 2501`.
 You get the idea.
+    * and, or, not, others.
+        * And/or allows you to chain booleans in a query - `SELECT * from table_name where [condition1] and [condition2]` or `SELECT * from table_name where [condition1] or [condition2]`.
+        * Other queries include using comparisons like `SELECT * from COMPANY WHERE AGE >= 25`
+    * `like` for String comparators - the LIKE operator is used to match text values against a pattern using wildcards.
+You can use two wildcards, but you only need to know the % sign.
+        * `...WHERE SALARY LIKE 200%` - any values that start with 200
+        * `...WHERE SALARY LIKE %200%` - any values that have 200 in any position.
+        * `...WHERE SALARY LIKE %200` - any values that end with 200.
 * Joining Stuff - these are queries where you can get data from a table and also other tables that are connected by foreign keys.
 Here are some examples of joining:
     * Joining the courses and lecturers tables:
     * `Select * from Courses join Lecturers on Courses.Lecturer = Lecturers.Id`